 Flaxseeds should not be fed whole as most will pass undigested through the horse’s digestive tract with the outer hull intact.
 Flaxseeds are commonly ground to expose the beneficial seed portion inside the hard hull.
 Grinding flaxseeds must be done almost immediately before feeding as freshly ground flaxseed meal is highly vulnerable to oxygenation in the air, making it very susceptible to rancidity and spoiling.
 Because of this, Platinum goes to great lengths to ensure quality and stability against rancidity by adding in natural antioxidants and sealing in airtight proprietary packaging to ensure freshness.

 Flaxseed oil is a versatile source of omega-3 fatty acids.
 As oils contain more calories than most feeds per comparable unit, flax oil can be used as a healthy source of calories for horses needing to gain weight.
-At lower quantities, flax oil can offer the same benefits as flaxseed meal due to its high levels of ALA and can be helpful in treating muscle and gastric disorders, as well as skin and allergy concerns.
-Flax oil is an ideal alternative to oils that contain higher levels of omega-6 fatty acids, such as the commonly used corn oil which contains 45 times the amount of pro-inflammatory omega-6 fatty acids compared to omega-3 fatty acids.
+At lower quantities, flax oil can offer the same benefits as flaxseed meal due to its high levels of ALA.
+Flax oil is an ideal alternative to oils that contain higher levels of omega-6 fatty acids, such as the commonly used corn oil which contains 45 times the amount of omega-6 fatty acids compared to omega-3 fatty acids.
 Flaxseed oil should smell nearly odorless, and should be unrefined to retain the natural compounds and properties for health benefits.
 Cold pressing from a whole seed protects the oil from rancidity and damage caused by heat and harsh chemicals.

 by Emily Smith, MS,